Why Do Teens Use Drugs?

 Environmental factors

-• Community with high saturation of drug use
+• Community with a high saturation of drug use

 • Abuse, neglect, or traumatic experience